marcusoftnet/marcusoftnet.github.io/_posts/2016-09-27-no-heroics-and-awesome-people.md

 ## Whining

 One thing that I personally often end up doing is to practice the ancient art of whining.
-I hate that trait with myself, but I notice that many people in my line of business (agile coaching) and in the developer community in large tends to draw towards that from time to other; the system we work on is not good enough, the organisation is not willing to change, the tools are not update etc.
+I hate that trait with myself, but I notice that many people in my line of business (agile coaching) and in the developer community in large tends to draw towards that from time to other; the system we work on is not good enough, the organization is not willing to change, the tools are not update etc.

 When do we whine?
 When do I whine, maybe is a better question since I can answer that one… I whine when I'm frustrated with not being able to get things that I (or others) wants and needs to get done.

 A good example would be to code new features fast in a system that isn't build to move fast in; no automatic testing, no continuous deployment, lots of manual processes.

-The same goes for trying to implement a fast paced, agile, flow oriented process in an organisation that is built for resource utilisations.
+The same goes for trying to implement a fast paced, agile, flow oriented process in an organization that is built for resource utilisations.
 [It's simple not optimised for doing the thing that we want.](http://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html)

 Since a difference between what is needed or required of me and what I can do is clear and present I feel frustrated.
 If that situation stays for long… yes I admit - I whine.